-- The application portal will automatically calculate (i) the PVWatts estimated production and (ii) a production estimate using the standard capacity factors of 16.42% for fixed mount or 19.32% for single- or dual-axis tracking systems.
-An applicant will be allowed to choose either of these numbers, which will then calculate a 15-year contractual REC delivery amount rounded down to the whole REC.
+- 1. The application portal will automatically calculate the PVWatts estimated production for an application as well as the associated 15-year contractual REC delivery amount rounded down to the whole REC.
 The PVWatts capacity factor will be calculated automatically by the portal using PVWatts Version 5 and the following inputs: - a.
 System address as entered by the Approved Vendor - b.
 Module type: Standard - c.
 System losses: 14% - d.
-Array type will be based on Approved Vendor input for system type using the following: Fixed open rack for non-tracking ground mount systems, Fixed roof mount for nontracking roof mounted systems, 1-Axis for single axis tracking systems, and 2-Axis for dual axis tracking systems - e.
+Array type will be based on Approved Vendor input for system type using the following: Fixed open rack for non-tracking ground mount systems, Fixed roof mount for non-tracking roof mounted systems, 1-Axis for single axis tracking systems, and 2-Axis for dual axis tracking systems - e.
 Tilt angle: Tilt angle entered by Approved Vendor - f.
 Azimuth angle: Azimuth angle entered by Approved Vendor - g.
 DC/AC ratio: Actual ratio based on Approved Vendor inputs for DC and AC capacity - h.
 Inverter Efficiency: As entered by Approved Vendor.
-If blank a default of 96% will be used. - i.
+If blank a default of 96% will be used. - .
 Degradation: 0.5% per year.
 Alternative degradation rates will not be accepted. - 2.
-Applicants can also use an alternative capacity factor, which may be larger than the standard or PVWatts capacity factor, if such a selection was obtained using a custom software tool designed to calculate such capacity factors or calculated by a professional engineer.
-Approved Vendors can always choose a number lower than the standard, PVWatts, or alternative capacity factor if they determine it is appropriate.
-Any arrays (i) with an azimuth greater than 270 or less than 090, (ii) with a tilt of greater than 80 degrees, or (iii) that do not meet the Minimal Shading Criteria may not use the standard capacity factors and must either use the PVWatts estimate or alternative capacity factor. - 3.
+Applicants can also use an alternative capacity factor, which may be larger than the PVWatts capacity factor, if such a selection was obtained using a custom software tool designed to calculate such capacity factors or calculated by a professional engineer.
+Approved Vendors can always choose a capacity factor lower than the PVWatts or alternative capacity factor if they determine it is appropriate. - 3.
 Any proposed alternate capacity factor that is calculated using a proprietary third-party software tool may be subject to audit by the Program Administrator.
 This may include a requirement that the Approved Vendor provide a copy of the third-party software tool with appropriate licenses to the Program Administrator as well as providing all inputs to the tool in a manner which will allow the Program Administrator to replicate the generation claimed.
 This will only be required on a case-by-case basis as determined by the Program Administrator who will conduct both random and targeted audits of alternate capacity factors. - 4.
-The Administrator will evaluate systems using non-standard technologies such as bifacial panels or seasonally adjusted tilt on a case by case basis.
+Any arrays with an azimuth greater than 270 or less than 090, or with a tilt greater than 80 degrees may be subject to further review by the Program Administrator. - 5.
+The Administrator will evaluate systems using non-standard technologies such as bifacial panels or seasonally adjusted tilt on a case by case basis. - 6.
+Any capacity factor that is approved for Part I of an application will be the maximum capacity factor that the system may use even if changes to the final as-built system would result in a higher capacity factor.
+However, any changes to the system between the Part I and Part II approval that would lower the capacity factor will result in a capacity factor reevaluation and the new, lower